 They cannot be rearranged on the filters shelf.

 I hope this article was helpful to you.
-To receive more of these articles on Tableau tips and tricks kindly subscribe to our emailing list.
+To receive more of these Tableau tips and tricks kindly join our mailing list by subscribing below.

 Thank you for reading.